Letsmoe/astro-typesafe-api/README.md

 </script>
 ```

-When the `fetch` method is called on the browser, the arguments passed to it are serialized as query parameters and a `GET` HTTP request is made to the Astro server.
+When the method is called in the browser, the arguments passed to it are serialized as query parameters and a `GET` HTTP request is made to the Astro server.
 The result is deserialized from the response and returned by the call.

-Note that only endpoints within the `src/pages/api` directory are exposed on the `api` object.
+Note that, by default, only endpoints within the `src/pages/api` directory are exposed on the `api` object.
 Additionally, the endpoints must all be typescript files.
 For example, `src/pages/x.ts` and `src/pages/api/x.js` will **not** be made available to `astro-typesafe:client`.

 ### Call from the server